 6. Cracked tooth – when you break or crack a tooth it can go all the way to the bottom of the root.
 Treatment of a cracked tooth depends on the size of the crack and other factors, and your dentist can recommend the best solution.

-Once your dentist can identify the cause of your tooth sensitivity – treatment options include:
+Once our dentist can identify the cause of your tooth sensitivity – treatment options include:

 1. A desensitizing toothpaste – it contains potassium nitrate which with time, blocks pathways through the teeth which causes tooth sensitivity.
-It can take up to four (4) weeks to reduce sensitivity.
+It can take up to four (4) weeks to reduce teeth sensitivity.

 2. Fluoride Treatment – your dentist may apply fluoride to the sensitive area of your teeth to strengthen tooth enamel and reduce discomfort and may suggest continuing with prescription fluoride treatment at home using a custom tray to help with the application.

 3. Dental Fillings – if gums recede and exposed roots are the cause of the tooth sensitivity, one way to address it is to place dental fillings on the exposed roots – strengthening tooth core.

 4. Surgical Gum Graft – another method used is a placement of a synthetic gum or a tissue taken from another area of the mouth to cover exposed teeth roots.
 This can protect exposed roots and reduce sensitivity.

 5. Root Canal – in some cases tooth sensitivity can become severe.
 When other treatments are not effective, your dentist may recommend a root canal treatment.
 Although this procedure is more invasive it is considered the best technique to eliminate tooth sensitivity.